-Guidance on the available options and their corresponding scores can be found on the application scoring section of this website; it is essential that you refer to this when completing your application to ensure you are selecting the most appropriate options.
+Guidance on the available options and their corresponding scores as well as word count limits for each domain can be found on the application scoring section of this website.

 You must complete the corresponding text box to demonstrate why you chose that option.
 If you do not have an achievement in that area you just enter 'NA' in the text box.

 There are five main areas of information on the supporting page:

 - Academic clinical fellow (ACF) applicants – in order for an ACF post offer to be confirmed, applicants to ACF posts in the academic recruitment round are required to apply to the national IMT recruitment process so they can be clinically benchmarked.
 Questions in this section of the form will be used to identify you and to find out whether you are only applying to be clinically benchmarked, or if you are also interested in non-academic training.
 Applicants indicating they are only interested in ACF posts will have their application withdrawn once interview scores are confirmed.
 Those indicating they are interested in ACF and clinical posts will remain in contention for offers.
 In both cases, the outcome of the clinical interview will be fed back to the region offering the ACF post.
 Further information can be found on our ACF clinical benchmarking page.

 - MRCP(UK) examinations - this is not an essential requirement for progression to IMT, although the Part 1 examination is desirable, the information is used for management information on the MRCP(UK) progress of the whole IMT applicant population.